bhandiaRE/Python-Data-Transformation/PythonTestCode/README.md

 # Python-Web-Scraping-
-The code and websites are based on a training coures i took i Udemy "Modern Web Scraping Fundamentals with Python" - Jordan Sauchuk.
+The code and websites are based on a training coures i took on Udemy "Modern Web Scraping Fundamentals with Python" - Jordan Sauchuk.
 The courses is a beginners level.
 My internet connecting is slow hance the long sleep time.
 - Python 3
 - Selenium